coderholic/pyradio/radio-browser.md

 **Note:** Inconsistencies between a voted for station's local vote counter value and the one reported in a consecutive server response should be expected, since it seems servers' vote counter sync may take some time to complete.

-## Server Selection

-**RadioBrowser** provides several servers to the public (currently in Germany, France and The Netherlands), which are constantly kept in sync.
-Its API provides a way to "discover" these servers and then select the one to use.

-**PyRadio** will randomly select one of these servers and will display its location in its window title.

-Pressing "**C**" will provide a list of available servers to choose from.
-This selection will be honored until the service is closed.

 ## Search Window

 The "**Search window**" opens when "**s**" is pressed and loads the "**search term**" that was used to fetch the stations currently presented in the "**RadioBrowser window**".
 If this is the first time this window is opened within this session, the search term that's loaded is the "**default search term**".